-Having thumb arthritis can cause debilitating hand pain, swelling, and decreased strength and range of motion, making it difficult to do simple household tasks, such as turning doorknobs and opening jars.
+Thumb arthritis can cause severe hand pain, swelling, and decreased strength and range of motion, making it difficult to do simple household tasks, such as turning doorknobs and opening jars.

 Treatment for thumb arthritis may include self-care measures, splints, medication or corticosteroid injections.
-In severe cases, you may need surgery to treat thumb arthritis.
+If you have severe thumb arthritis, you may need surgery.

-Thumb arthritis occurs at the joint between your wrist and the base of your thumb.
-Osteoarthritis occurs when the cushioning cartilage between the bones in your joint wears away, causing the smooth ...
+Thumb arthritis occurs when the cartilage separating the two bones in your thumb joint (carpometacarpal joint) wears away. ...

 The first and most common symptom of thumb arthritis is pain.
-Pain occurs at the base of your thumb when gripping (which applies the most force to this joint), grasping, pinching an object between your thumb and forefinger, or applying force — such as when turning a key, pulling a zipper or opening a jar.
+Pain occurs at the base of your thumb when you grip, grasp or pinch an object between your thumb and forefinger or use your thumb to apply force — such as when turning a key, pulling a zipper or opening a jar.
 Eventually, you may even experience pain when not using your thumb.

 When to see a doctor